myren-xyz/ffmpeg-service/readme.md

 - [x] download mp3 file from s2rj
 - [x] convert to hls
-- [ ] put all generated files in a directory the upload them
+- [ ] put all generated files in a directory to upload them